Scientific Name: Cryptobranchus alleganiensis alleganiensis

 Virginia Tech.
 Wildlife Ecotoxicology and Physiological Ecology.
 Conservation Physiology and Ecology of Hellbenders.
 Accessed online on July 25, 2019.

 Species Profile Authors: J.D.
-Kleopfer, DGIF Herpetologist, and Jessica Ruthenberg, DGIF Watchable Wildlife Biologist
+Kleopfer, DWR Herpetologist, and Jessica Ruthenberg, DWR Watchable Wildlife Biologist